Due to the overwhelming demand for our services, we only accept family law clients in orange county court.

 A petition for - "Dissolution of Marriage or Registered domestic partnership" - must be filed with the clerk of the court to actually begin the divorce process.
 As the term implies, you are petitioning the court or requesting that they dissolve the marriage they have on file for you.

 After the other party(ex) has been served, they have a limited period to respond.
-Alternatively, if you have been served, you only have a certain period of time to respond. separations and annulments. follow the same process of serving the other party but in slightly different forms.
+Alternatively, if you have been served, you only have a certain time to respond.
+Separations & annulments follow the same process of serving the other party but in slightly different forms.

 To begin, are you divorcing, dissolving a domestic partnership, seeking a formal separation, or annulling your marriage?

-Since we reside in the wonderful state of California, dissolving a domestic relationship is the same as divorce. domestic partnership actually have the same legal status as marriages; The only distinction is that the court has a different name.
+Since we reside in the wonderful state of California, dissolving a domestic relationship is the same as divorce.
+Domestic partnership actually has the same legal status as marriage.
+The only distinction is that the court has a different name.
 You are pursuing a Dissolution of domestic partnership rather than a Dissolution of Marriage.

 Every legislation that uses the word "spouse" will apply to your partnership, but it will also apply to your partner.
-Choose the best Santa Ana Divorce Attorney.
-If you don't want to be married and the law allows it, you could consider annulment.
+If you don't desire to be married & the law allows it, you could consider annulment.

 This is the point at which the court "erases" all traces of the marriage.
 On paper, this means you'll be "single" rather than "divorced."
 Not everyone will be eligible.
 You cannot just cancel a marriage because you do not wish to divorce.
 Some broad causes might be: